-4 Special Zoning Standards apply to R-4 and C-2 zoned property within the Historic Nye Beach design Review District as outlined in NMC 14.30.100.

-5 Density of hotels, motels, and non-residential units shall be one unit for every 750 sf of land area.

-6 Height limitations, setbacks, and lot coverage requirements for property adjacent to residential zones are subject to the height and yard buffer requirements of NMC Section 14.18.

-7 Front and 2nd front setbacks for a townhouse project or cottage cluster project shall be 10-feet except that garages and carports shall be setback a distance of 20-feet.

-8 The 15-foot setback from US 101 applies only to land situated south of the Yaquina Bay Bridge.

-^{9.} The 40-ft height allowance is limited to multi-family uses with pitched roof construction, where the predominate roof pitch is 4:12 or steeper.
+- 4 Special Zoning Standards apply to R-4 and C-2 zoned property within the Historic Nye Beach design Review District as outlined in NMC 14.30.100. - 5 Density of hotels, motels, and non-residential units shall be one unit for every 750 sf of land area. - 6 Height limitations, setbacks, and lot coverage requirements for property adjacent to residential zones are subject to the height and yard buffer requirements of NMC Section 14.18. - 7 Front and 2nd front setbacks for a townhouse project or cottage cluster project shall be 10-feet except that garages and carports shall be setback a distance of 20-feet. - 8 The 15-foot setback from US 101 applies only to land situated south of the Yaquina Bay Bridge. - 9.
+The 40-ft height allowance is limited to multi-family uses with pitched roof construction, where the predominate roof pitch is 4:12 or steeper, and where no adjustments are being sought under the provisions of NMC Chapter 14.51.